flag South Africa South Africa: Tax System

 Capital Gains Taxation

-Only 80% of capital gains are included in taxable income and taxed at the normal income tax rate (thus the resulting effective tax rate stands at 22.4% for tax years ending before 31 March 2023 and 21.6% for tax years ending on or after that date).
+While gains realized by companies are taxed at the standard corporate income tax (CIT) rate, only 80% of these gains are included in taxable income.
+This results in an effective capital gains tax rate of 22.4% for companies for tax years ending before March 31, 2023, and 21.6% for tax years ending on or after March 31, 2023.
 A resident is liable for the capital tax on assets located both in and outside South Africa, while a non-resident is liable to capital tax only on immovable property in South Africa or assets of a permanent establishment in the country.
+Certain indirect interests in immovable property such as shares in a property company are deemed to be immovable property.

 Main Allowable Deductions and Tax Credits